 When he wrote that in 2009, that many users of the operating system are also developers, it may have been but this is no longer the case.
 Yes, many developers use the operating system, but there are hundreds of millions of "users" who could not tell the difference between Java and JavaScript, let alone fix an error.

-At the same time, hackers are more motivated than ever to break open source operating systems.
-Irish developer Donncha O'Cearbhaill, who recently revealed two bugs in the Ubuntu desktop Reported, that they made him an offer of $ 10.000 from a malware company.
+At the same time, hackers are more motivated than ever to crack open source operating systems.
+Irish developer Donncha O'Cearbhaill, who recently revealed two bugs on the Ubuntu desktop Reported, that they made him an offer of $ 10.000 from a malware company.

 "These financial incentives only increase when software becomes more secure and bugs are harder to detect," he said.